0xff00ff/dartness/readme.md

 * all parts is middleware
 * errors can be captured on any step
 * can be used simple dynamic routes
+* router skips followed routes, if one was matched
+* middleware can be grouped into modules

 Roadmap:
-* add break if route matched
 * add regexp routes
 * add logger
-* add middleware to single route/routes list
 * add nester routes
 * add middleware chains